Lakeland Linder International Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
 Expected weather includes: Thunderstorm Rain.
-Expect variable wind speeds ranging from 4 to 15 knots.
-Temporary MVFR conditions are forecast with Thunderstorm Rain between 22:00Z and 02:00Z.
+Winds are forecast to reach up to 20 knots during the period.
+Expect variable wind speeds ranging from 3 to 20 knots.
+Temporary MVFR conditions are forecast with Thunderstorm Rain between 18:00Z and 21:00Z.
+There is a 30% probability of MVFR conditions with Thunderstorm Rain between 15:00Z and 18:00Z.

 Pilot Recommendations